 It can be very difficult to get French Laundry reservations.
-In fact, it is often named in the list of top ten most difficult restaurant reservations to book in the world.
+In fact, The French Laundry is often named in the list of top ten most difficult restaurant reservations to book in the world.
+This 3 Michelin-starred Thomas Keller restaurant in Yountville, California is one of the most exclusive in Napa Valley.
 However, this article will give you the facts on how to book a reservation at The French Laundry and tips on how to increase your odds of making a reservation based on our experience and from asking the staff at The French Laundry.

 So normally, making a restaurant reservation involves simply calling the restaurant or making a quick online reservation request.
 Generally you can do this a week or less in advance and boom you have a table.
 Things are not so easy at The French Laundry.
 It takes precise planning to make your call for reservations on the right date at the right time.
 There’s also winter and summer closure breaks, white truffle season, and summer tourists to take into consideration.
 But things are not hopeless, read on for our tips to help you make French Laundry reservations.

 So we are not normal high-end restaurant patrons, but we just ate there last week as this was a surprise from Ethan for our fourth anniversary which you can read about here if you are interested.
 I used this as an opportunity to get tips from staff members on how best to make reservations for our blog readers.
 So these tips are based on both Ethan’s experience in making our reservations and from actually talking to staff about tips on securing a reservation.

 Some Basic Information about The French Laundry

 -The French Laundry is a three-Michelin starred restaurant service French-inspired American food.
 Thomas Keller is head chef.

 -Restaurant is located at: 6640 Washington St, Yountville, CA 94599.

 -Their main phone number and reservation line is 707-944-2380.
 For private dining and group pricing and information you can also email them at firstname.lastname@example.org.